HL7/davinci-alerts/source/pages/guidance.md

 This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and major revisions to the Subscription resource for FHIR R5.
 In a future version this guide, a subscription based notification is planned which will align with the outcomes of the Argonaut project.
 {:.note-to-balloters}

+### Must Support

+All elements in the Da Vinci Alert profiles have a [MustSupport flag].
+Systems claiming to conform to a profile must "support" the element as defined herein:

+#### This guide adopts the following definitions of Must Support for all *direct* transactions between the Alert Sender and Alert Recipient or Alert Intermediary
+{:.no_toc}

+*Must Support* on any data element SHALL be interpreted as follows:

+* As part of the alert notification or a query result as specified by the [Da Vinci Alert Sender CapabilityStatement], the Alert Sender SHALL be capable of including the data elements defined in the Da Vinci Alert profiles that have a MustSupport flag.

+* Alert Recipient/Intermediary SHALL be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
+In other words Alert Recipient/Intermediary SHOULD be capable of processing the data elements (display, store, etc).

+* In situations where information on a particular data element is not present and the reason for absence is unknown, Alert Sender SHALL NOT include the data elements in the resource instance returned as part of the query results.

+* When receiving an alert notification or querying Alert Senders, the Alert Recipient/Intermediary SHALL interpret missing data elements within resource instances as data not present in the US Core Responder's systems.

+* In situations where information on a particular data element is missing and the US Core Responder knows the precise reason for the absence of data, Alert Sender SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.

+* Alert Recipient/Intermediary SHALL be able to process resource instances containing data elements asserting missing information.

+* NOTE: *Alert Sender* = Server and *Alert Recipient/Intermediary* = Client

+#### This guide adopts the following definitions of Must Support for all transactions between the Alert Intermediary and Alert Recipient
+{:.no_toc}

+*Must Support* on any data element SHALL be interpreted as follows:

+- As part of the alert notification or a query result as specified by the [Da Vinci Intermediary Server CapabilityStatement], the Alert Sender SHALL be capable of including the data elements defined in the Da Vinci Alert profiles that have a MustSupport flag.

+- The Alert Recipient SHALL be capable of processing resource instances containing the data elements the data elements defined in the Da Vinci Alert profiles that have a MustSupport flag without generating an error or causing the application to fail.
+In other words, the Alert Recipient SHOULD be capable of processing the data elements (displaying, storing, etc).

+- In situations where information on a particular data element is not needed or considered protected information the Alert Intermediary MAY remove the data elements in the resource instance returned as part of the query results.
+The Alert Intermediary MAY send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.

+- The Alert Recipient SHALL be able to process resource instances containing missing data elements and data elements asserting missing information.

+* NOTE: *Alert Intermediary* = Server and *Alert Recipient* = Client

 ### Preconditions and Assumptions

 #### Preconditions